tokio-rs/website-next/content/tokio/tutorial/streams.md

 Manually implemening streams using the [`Stream`] trait can be tedious.
 Unfortunatly, the Rust programming language does not yet support `async/await` syntax for defining streams.
-This is in the workds, but not ready yet.
+This is in the works, but not yet ready.

 The [`async-stream`] crate is available as a temporary solution.
 This crate provides an `async_stream!` macro that transforms the input into a stream.
 Using